digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/floating-rate-bond.rst

 details.

 Now, we have both an instrument definition and a holding.
-Let us proceed to lifecycle the bond using *Observations*, which is the main purpose of this tutorial.
+Let us proceed to lifecycle the bond using ``Observations``, which is the main purpose of this tutorial.

 Lifecycle Events and Rule
 =========================

-An observation of a reference rate contains two pieces of information: the interest rate level and the date to which it applies.
+An :ref:`Observation <module-daml-finance-data-numeric-observation-78761>` of a reference rate contains two pieces of information: the interest rate level and the date to which it applies.
 The rate level can be positive or negative.
 In our example, we have a negative interest rate:

 .. literalinclude:: ../../finance-lifecycling/daml/Scripts/FloatingRateBond.daml
   :language: daml